Feedback-Dominated Accretion Flows

-For a single generation of star formation, the ratio of main sequence stars to stellar mass BHs will be given by the initial mass function (IMF), the age of the population $t_{\rm age}$, and the transition mass(es) between NS and BH formation.
+For a single generation of star formation, the ratio of main-sequence stars to stellar-mass BHs will be given by the initial mass function (IMF), the age of the population $t_{\rm age}$, and the transition mass(es) between NS and BH formation.
 From both theoretical arguments and observations of the Milky Way nuclear stellar disk, disk-mode star formation is likely to have a top-heavy IMF.
 We take the observational estimates of \citet{Lu+2013} $dN_{\star}/dM_{\star}\propto M^{-1.7}$ as fiducial, and leave the uncertain minimum (maximum) mass of disk-mode star formation as a free parameter $M_{\rm min}$ ($M_{\rm max}$).
-We also assume a single zero-age-main-sequence mass $M_{\rm trans}$ that separates NS from BH formation.
-The best-case scenario for stellar accretion feedback is when both BH and stellar accretion are Eddington-limited.
+We also assume a single zero-age main-sequence mass $M_{\rm trans}$ that separates NS from BH formation.
+The best-case scenario for stellar accretion feedback is when both BH and stellar accretion are Eddington limited.
 In this limit, the ratio of total stellar to BH accretion luminosity in a zone of fixed gas properties is